 Access at United Airlines

-United is dedicated to providing convenient and comfortable service to all of our customers.
-The following information is provided to assist customers with a disability in planning a trip with us.
-Every person with a disability is different, and you are the best judge of the service you require.
-If we're doing more or less than you need, please communicate your preferred level of assistance to our employees.
+Every person with a disability is different, and you're the best judge of the service you require.
+If we're doing more — or less — than you need, please let our employees know and tell them what level of assistance you prefer.

-In addition to requesting special assistance when making your reservation, please let our airport employees and inflight crew members know of your special needs during your travel.
+Besides identifying your need for assistance when making your reservation, please inform our airport employees and inflight crew members of your specific needs during your travel.
 Friendly reminders to our employees are always appreciated and will help us place a face with a request for assistance.

-United recommends all passengers travel with essential medications in a carry-on bag that can be placed beneath the seat in front of the customer for quick access if needed.
+We recommend that you travel with essential medications in a carry-on bag that can be placed beneath the seat in front of you for quick access.

-If your travel includes a carrier other than United Airlines check directly with that carrier for your travel needs, as different policies and procedures may apply.
+If your travel includes a carrier other than United, check directly with that carrier for your travel needs, as different policies and procedures may apply.

-United recommends that all customers make their reservations as early as possible.
-We do not require information concerning the extent of a disability, however, the more information we have about you, the better prepared we are to meet your needs.
-United requires 48 hours advance notice and an hour in addition to the published airport check-in processing time of your originating airport if you:
+We recommend that you make your reservations as early as possible.
+We don't require information concerning the extent of a disability, however, the more information we have about you, the better prepared we are to meet your needs.
+We require 48 hours advance notice, and an hour in addition to the published airport check-in processing time of your originating airport, if you:

 - Need onboard medical oxygen in flight (available on flights between Guam (GUM) and Tokyo (NRT) and flights between Guam (GUM) and Honolulu (HNL))